kailas711/PyMailkit/README.md

-# PyMailkit
-A modern Python library for sending and receiving emails with SMTP and IMAP support
+This is a sample package for python emails